MeshA*: Efficient Path Planning With Motion Primitives: Theoretical Results

-\begin{theorem} Let two initial extended cells $u = (i, j, \Psi_{\theta})$ and $u' = (i', j', \Psi_{\theta'})$ be fixed.
-Suppose there exists a path in the mesh graph from the first one to the second one.
-Then, there will be a trajectory composed of primitives (corresponding to the path in the state lattice) that transitions from the discrete state $s = (i, j, \theta)$ to $s' = (i', j', \theta')$ and satisfies the following conditions: \begin{enumerate} \item The collision trace of this trajectory coincides with the projections of the vertices along this mesh graph path . \item The cost of this trajectory is equal to the cost of the path in the mesh graph. \end{enumerate} \end{theorem}
+\begin{proof}[Proof Sketch] Proof is constructive, by induction on the number of primitives.
+For the base case of a single primitive, the path is constructed by starting at $u_a$ and iteratively applying the successor definition to step along the primitive's collision trace cell by cell.
+Each step to a non-final cell of the trace generates a regular successor with zero cost.
+The final step generates an initial successor $u_b$ with cost $c_{prim}$, ensuring the total path cost matches the primitive.
+The inductive step shows that a path for a longer trajectory is simply the concatenation of the mesh paths for its constituent primitives, ensuring the total cost and trace are preserved. \end{proof}

-\begin{proof} We will prove the statement by mathematical induction on the number of initial extended cells along the specified path in the mesh graph.
-For one initial extended cell, the case is trivial, resulting in an empty trajectory.
+\begin{theorem}[From Mesh Graph to State Lattice] For any path on the mesh graph from an initial extended cell $u_a = (i_a, j_a, \Psi_{\theta_a})$ to another initial $u_b = (i_b, j_b, \Psi_{\theta_b})$, Algorithm~\ref{algorithm_reconstruction} reconstructs a trajectory composed of primitives (corresponding to the path in the state lattice) that transition from the discrete state $s_a = (i_a, j_a, \theta_a)$ to $s_b = (i_b, j_b, \theta_b)$ and satisfy the following conditions: \begin{enumerate} \item The cost of this trajectory is equal to the cost of the path in the mesh graph. \item The collision trace of this trajectory coincides with the projections of the vertices along this mesh graph path. \end{enumerate} \end{theorem}